Dan Visel, and I work at the intersection of publishing, design, and technology.

 project: I might be interested!

-I’m most interested in building complex reading environments on the web and
+I’m most interested in building complex reading environments on the web and in mobile

-Cordova; now I'm using React Native.
-I have apps for sale in the Apple, Google Play, and Amazon app stores.
+apps for sale in the Apple, Google Play, and Amazon app stores.

 Southeast Asian Archaeological Site

 Straits Timeshere(image).
 Working with the National University of